Commonwealth of Puerto Rico Military and Veteran Benefits

 U.S. Department of Veterans Affairs Facilities in Puerto Rico: The VA has numerous resources available for Veterans and Family members.
 Please see the local location listing for your nearest facility.

-U.S. Department of Veterans Affairs (VA) Cemeteries in Puerto Rico: The Department of Veterans Affairs' (VA) National Cemetery Administration maintains one national cemeteries in Puerto Rico.
+U.S. Department of Veterans Affairs Cemeteries in Puerto Rico: The VA National Cemetery Administration maintains two national cemeteries in Puerto Rico.
 Please see the local location listing for the nearest cemetery.

 Military Installation in Puerto Rico